Search Results for

 Accessibility

-• Landmark: Assign the landmark type to the current grid view.
-The grid view can be detected as a landmark by the Narrator.
+• Landmark: Assigns a landmark type so the grid can be detected by screen readers (e.g., Narrator).

 Accessibility setting of grid widget